balnarendrasapa/api/README.md

 This is optional.
 There are two githooks configured for this repository. black formatter, flake8 linter. you can install these githooks by running `make dev-install`

 ## Running server
+### In Dev Environment
 - To run server, run command `make run`.
 This starts up both the django api and fastapi servers.
 You can access the django api through `localhost:8080` and you can access fastapi through `localhost:8000`
 - To stop server, run `make stopserver`

+### Using docker-compose in root

+- To run using docker-compose, cd into the root directory and run `docker-compose up`.
+This may not be useful for development.
+-There is an image available in this repository If you just want to check this project out, download `other/docker-compose.yml` file and run `docker-compose up`